GauBen/typed-board/README.md

   );
 ```

-This is enough to declare a type, a query and a mutation.
+This is enough to declare a type, a query, and a mutation.

 You will soon be able to read the resulting schema in `build/schema.graphql`; it will look like this: